Facts

 • Have much potential to cause harm when administered appropriately, even if the person is not actually experiencing an opioid overdose.

-Please contact your local health department for a Naloxone training near you OR get trained online here.
+Please contact your local health department for a Naloxone training near you or request Naloxone, OR get trained online here.

 Maryland’s Good Samaritan Law can protect a person who helps with an overdose from arrest, charge or prosecution for certain crimes.